Meet Daniel Zin

 CFA: What are your reasons for swimming in the Lake Erie Challenge?
 What’s driving you to take on this swim?

 D: I grew up as a club swimmer, which meant many mornings and evenings going up and down to the pool.
 I got back into it 2 years ago with the open water swimming and fell back in love with the sport.
 I was hooked with the appreciation of where we live and this sport in general and just how natural it is.
 I have a really big appreciation for Lake Erie, and it breaks my heart to see the blue-green algae and what we’re doing to our lakes and freshwater systems.
 It just seemed like a natural relationship to forge.

-CFA: How would a bad algae year (as 2019 is predicted to be) affect your swim?
+CFA: How would a bad algae year (as 2019 is shaping up to be) affect your swim?

 D: Oh, immensely!
 We’re pretty lucky out in this part of Lake Erie because it’s deeper, the water is cooler, and we’re in an end that has less urban centers—that generally helps.
+Also, the algae out this way has generally not been the toxic type.
 Long Point also shelters a lot of what makes its way into Long Point Bay.
-That being said, it could still very much get hit [with a bad bloom] and from a health [perspective], if I’m swimming through that, that is very worrisome.
+That being said, it could still very much get hit with a bad bloom and from a health perspective, if I’m swimming through that, that is very worrisome.
 Hopefully it doesn’t get to a state where it’s so bad that I can’t swim at all.